-PIW works to provide a therapeutic and safe treatment experience for all of our patients.
+PIW works to provide a therapeutic treatment experience for all of our patients.
 Most of our patients and their families have questions about their stay with us.
 The most commonly asked questions are below.

 Yes. cell phones, cameras and other recording devices are not permitted.
 Sharp items such as scissors and similar personal products are considered hazardous.